 After an attempt was begun and then abandoned by Ridley Scott, surrealist director David Lynch was hired by producer Dino De Laurentiis to take the helm of the adaptation in the early '80s.
 In a post-Star Wars world, Dune was expected to be a big hit, and the film was given a then-huge $40 million dollar budget.
 Although author Frank Herbert liked the finished product, critics eviscerated the movie upon release in 1984, and the movie was also a huge box office flop, despite starring rock star Sting and a young Kyle MacLachlan.
 Director David Lynch was not given final cut of the film, and he disavows it to this day, and refuses to even talk about it.
 (All that said, the film is now considered a cult favorite in some circles.)

 In 2000, yet another adaptation of Dune was braved, this time on television.
-Syfy Channel produced six part mini-series called Frank Herbert's Dune, which was a big enough ratings success that it spawned a sequel mini-series that combined elements of Herbert's second and third novels.
+Syfy Channel (known then as the Sci-Fi Channel) produced six part mini-series called Frank Herbert's Dune, which was a big enough ratings success that it spawned a sequel mini-series that combined elements of Herbert's second and third novels.
 Although the television version was probably easier to follow for non-readers of the book than the Lynch film was, it was hampered by its relatively low budget.
 Still, its ratings proved there was an audience for this property, and in recent years, we've seen further attempts to bring it to life again on the big screen.
 Paramount held the rights for several years, and directors Peter Berg and Pierre Morel were both attached at different times, but the studio never proceeded to make the film and the rights lapsed.

 Who Is Making the New Dune?